leeoniya/uPlot/README.md

 In order to stay lean, fast and focused the following features will not be added:

-- No data parsing, aggregation, summation or statistical processing - just do it in advance. e.g. [simples-statistics](https://simple-statistics.github.io/), https://github.com/leeoniya/uDSV
+- No general-purpose data parsing, aggregation, or statistical processing.
+Integrated stacking only computes configured cumulative series.
+Prepare other results in advance with tools such as [simple-statistics](https://simple-statistics.github.io/) or [uDSV](https://github.com/leeoniya/uDSV).
 - No transitions or animations - they're always pure distractions.
 - No collision avoidance for axis tick labels, so may require manual tweaking of spacing metrics if label customization significiantly increases default label widths.

-- No stacked series: see ["Stacked Area Graphs Are Not Your Friend"](https://web.archive.org/web/20221208193656/https://everydayanalytics.ca/2014/08/stacked-area-graphs-are-not-your-friend.html) and a [horrific demo](https://leeoniya.github.io/uPlot/demos/stacked-series.html).
-While smooth spline interpolation is available, its use is strongly discouraged: [Your data is misrepresented!](http://www.vizwiz.com/2011/12/when-you-use-smoothed-line-chart-your.html).
-Both visualizations are terrible at accurately communicating information.
+- Smooth spline interpolation is available, but its use is strongly discouraged.
+See ["Your data is misrepresented!"](http://www.vizwiz.com/2011/12/when-you-use-smoothed-line-chart-your.html).
 - No built-in drag scrolling/panning due to ambiguous native zoom/selection behavior.
 However, this can be added externally via the plugin/hooks API: [zoom-wheel](https://leeoniya.github.io/uPlot/demos/zoom-wheel.html), [zoom-touch](https://leeoniya.github.io/uPlot/demos/zoom-touch.html).

 ---